li11ianc/explaining-movie-revenue/proposal/proposal.md

 Perhaps we can investigate the variable vote\_count to determine if a low vote count for a lesser-known film could skew this vote and lead to outliers.

+Statistical methods that will likely be useful in answering our question include backwards model selection (to determine with which variables together form the best linear model for revenue), as well as hypothesis testing (conducting a null hypothesis test for independence between revenue and other variables which we suspect correlate).

+We could conduct a null hypothesis test for independence between revenue and budget (although likely we will establish other categorical filters first, like examining the relationship per production company or within each genre).
+We would need a p-value less than .05 to reject the null hypothesis test and confirm that budget does in fact correlate to revenue.

 ``` r
 ggplot(data = movies, aes(x = budget, y = revenue, color = high_rev)) +